Mount Kenya Treks and Climbing Routes

 There are many tour routes, each with different scenery and varying degrees of exertion required.
 However, it is the duration of a climb that is as important as the ease of the route.

 On climbs to the summit it is advisable to join a trek of at least 6 days in order to acclimatise your body to the increasing altitude as you pass through different climatic zones.
-Gamewatchers treks have been carefully devised at around this duration to give you the best chance of success.
+The treks that Gamewatchers offers have been carefully devised at around this duration to give you the best chance of success.
 Longer durations can be arranged for those that would prefer a slower pace.

 At the start we recommend staying overnight near the mountain to acclimatize.
 A mid-range hotel used by many trekkers is the Soames Hotel, where you can relax after travelling from Nairobi before starting your trek on the following day.

-After your mountain trek, you could spend some time on safari at the exclusive camps and lodges in nearby Laikipia, Meru or Shaba.
-A perfect addition is Porini Rhino Camp.
+After your mountain trek, you could spend some time on safari at the exclusive camps and lodges in nearby Ol Pejeta Or Meru.

 - Point Lenana Ascent: Reach the summit of Point Lenana at 4,985m, a challenging yet achievable goal for physically fit adventurers, offering breathtaking views.